 One translation note.
 The show is sometimes referred to as Kiss wa Hitomi ni Shite, because the kanji 瞳 (eye) in the title is usually rendered as hitomi, and 目 is used for me.
 However, me is an alternate, somewhat rare reading for 瞳.
 The manga cover includes the furigana め (me), indicating that Kiss wa Me ni Shite is the correct reading.

 Sunachan translated the show as part of a break between more serious assignments.
 (She noted, "Shoujo is not complicated.")
 M74 timed and encoded the raw.
 I edited and typeset, and bananadoyouwanna styled the songs.
-BeeBee and Nemesis QCed. gamnark ripped the VHS tape, which was purchased second-hand in Japan.
+BeeBee and Nemesis QCed.
+The VHS tape was purchased second-hand in Japan.

 There's nothing groundbreaking about Kiss wa Me ni Shite, even for its day, but it's not a disgrace either.
 If you like shoujo, you should give it a try.
 You can find it at the usual torrent site or on IRC bot Orphan|Arutha in channels #nibl or #news on irc.rizon.net.
 And stay tuned for more shoujo releases.